Why We Do It

 Payne, A.A., Gottfredson, D.C., and Gottfredson, G.D.
 (2003).
 Schools as Communities: The Relationship Between Communal School Organization, Student Bonding, and School Disorder.
 Criminology, 41.

 U.S. Department of Education, National Center for Education Statistics (2012).
 NCES Statistical Standards.
 Washington, DC.

-Get Involved Today!Please help the kids of our communities help themselves by getting involved today.
-Tell your school counselor about us, make a donation, join our mailing list, or volunteer your time.
-Thank you.
+Help kids in our community help themselves by getting involved today!
+Tell your school's administrators and counselor about us, make a donation, join our mailing list, and/or serve as a volunteer.
+Thank you for caring!